demis001/runtblastx/README.rst

 #.
 Rename the directory to your project name
 #.
 Modify the git origin remote so it points to your new project's github
    project
 #.
-Anywhere you see python_template you will need to rename that to your
+Anywhere you see runtblastx you will need to rename that to your
    project name.
-   The following should work to rename all python_template to your_project
+   The following should work to rename all runtblastx to your_project

     .. code-block:: bash

-        find . -path ./.git -prune -o -type f -exec sed -i 's/python_template/your_project/g' {} \;
+        find . -path ./.git -prune -o -type f -exec sed -i 's/runtblastx/your_project/g' {} \;

 Travis CI
 ---------